lucas-Joyce/BugTracker/readme.md

 # Introduction
 > ## Purpose
-> Bug tracking is the process of logging and monitoring bugs or errors during software testing.
-> It is also referred to as defect tracking or issue tracking.
-> Large systems may have hundreds or thousands of defects.
-> Each needs to be evaluated, monitored and prioritized for debugging.
+> Bug tracking is an exciting process of discovering and fixing errors in software!
+It's like a thrilling treasure hunt where developers are on a mission to uncover and remove any pesky bugs.
+Finding errors in complex software systems can be challenging, but it's also incredibly rewarding to see a project come to life after all the bugs have been eliminated.
+With the right bug tracking tools, teams can ensure that software is working as intended to provide a seamless user experience.
 >
 > ## Document Conventions
-> A bug tracker is a software development system used to document the life cycle of bugs.
+> A bug tracker is an essential tool for any software development team, as it helps document the life cycle of any bugs that are encountered throughout the development process.
+With a bug tracker, teams can detect, track, and monitor any bugs, defects, or other issues that arise, and then work to eliminate them.
-> As a result, bug tracking describes the structured process from detection, tracking, and monitoring to the elimination of bugs, defects, and other problems.
 >
 > ## Scope
 > &nbsp;  *In Scope* <br>